The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 It makes arriving a breeze

-Now imagine travelling with a carry-on: You grab your travel pack out of the overhead locker and swiftly walk past fellow travellers (who have somehow managed to take the kitchen sink on board).
+Now imagine travelling with a carry-on: You grab your travel pack out of the overhead locker.
+Once off the plane, you walk swiftly past your fellow travellers, dodging the myriad of trolley suitcases they pull beside or behind them.
 The lines at security are still short.
-A few minutes after you land, you’re out of the airport, greet your friends/family, and/or grab that train/bus/taxi into town.
+A few minutes after you land, you’re out of the airport, greet your loved one/s and/or grab that train/bus/taxi into town.

 Baggage claim